s0nderlabs/pragma./docs/concepts/session-keys.md

 - Pays for transaction gas
 - Executes delegated transactions
 - Is separate from your main account
-- Can be revoked anytime
+- Is invalidated when you disconnect

 ## Why Session Keys?